vaamonde/ubuntu-2204/06-security/04-powerdns.md

 /* Mais informações acesse:  */
 GRANT ALL PRIVILEGES ON DATABASE powerdns TO powerdns;

-/* Alterando os privilégios do Esquema Público da Base de Dados do Kea DHCP4 Server no PostgreSQL Server */ /* Mais informações acesse:  */
+/* Alterando os privilégios do Esquema Público da Base de Dados do PowerDNS Authoritative no PostgreSQL Server */ /* Mais informações acesse:  */
 GRANT ALL PRIVILEGES ON SCHEMA public TO powerdns;